 Extended family (parents, grandparents, brother, sisters, aunts, uncles, cousins, etc.) and domestic partners are not eligible to come to the US as “dependents” in J-2 visa status.
 They must apply for a B-1/B-2 Visitor visa (http://travel.state.gov/visa/temp/types/types_1262.html) or come to the U.S. under the Visa Waiver Program (http://travel.state.gov/visa/temp/without/without_1990.html).

 To facilitate the process of applying for a B-1/B-2 visitor visa, you can do the following (optional):

 - Write a letter of invitation.
-Include the purpose of the visit, your relationship to the individual, a statement of your status here and the length of time they will be visiting ( usually less than three months).
+Include the purpose of the visit, your relationship to the individual, a statement of your status here and the length of time they will be visiting.
 It is also good to mention that the individual has a job to which they plan to return.
 If you plan to provide for their support while they are here, include that information as well.

-- Undergraduate & Graduate students can request a letter of enrollment from the ISSS Office.
-Sproul Hall.
+- J-1 STUDENTS: request a letter of enrollment from the ISSS Office.

-- Scholars can request a letter from the departmental staff person who assists visiting scholars or host professor which indicates that you are a scholar in good standing in the department, your reason for being here, that you wish to return to your home country at the end of your research or teaching, and, if applicable, the amount of funding being provided by the department.
+- J-1 SCHOLARS: request a letter from the department with which you are associated with which indicates that you are a scholar in good standing in the department, your reason for being here, that you intend to return to your home country at the end of your research or teaching, and, if applicable, the amount of funding being provided by the department.